Key takeaways

 - Sign up for Stripe, PayPal, or Wise Business

-- File your annual Form 5472 + pro forma 1120 if you are a foreign-owned single-member LLC
+- File your annual Form 5472 together with a pro forma Form 1120 (a cover-sheet version of the corporate return) if you are a foreign-owned single-member LLC

 - Hire US contractors and issue Form 1099